WillianSugiyama/serverless-test/README.md

 - Set variables on secrets.json
 - Set config on config/config.js (database access) you can up a local db on docker.

+# How to initialize DB:

+- use the following commands:
+`npx sequelize db:migrate`

+- to seed db:
+`npx sequelize db:seed:all`